 You’ll follow this road for about 0.25 miles until you come to a dirt parking area on your left just before the entrance of the tunnel.

-Once you’re in the tunnel, you can spend time exploring and walk through to the other side.
+Once you’re in the tunnel, you can spend time exploring and walking through to the other side.
 Since it is used for drainage, do not enter if there is water or it has been raining.

 If you have extra time, continue up the wash for about 4 miles and you’ll come to a beautiful little slot canyon.